Generic Name: nintedanib (nin TED a nib)

-FDA pregnancy category D. Do not use nintedanib if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your treatment ends.
+Using nintedanib during pregnancy could harm the unborn baby.
+Do not use this medicine if you are pregnant.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.

 It is not known whether nintedanib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take nintedanib?

 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using nintedanib.

 Nintedanib is usually taken 2 times per day, every 12 hours.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.